 The benefits of digital marketing

-- You can create social media accounts for free for promoting the product but in traditional marketing channels like TV, radio and print media have higher cost than digital channels.
+- You can create social media accounts for free for promoting the product, but traditional marketing channels like TV, radio and print media have higher costs than digital channels.

 - You can track how many people see your ads, click your links or buy your products.